HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 the ritual over the course of 1 hour, which can be done during a short rest.
-The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.\
+The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.<br/>
 Once you have bonded a weapon to yourself, you can’t be disarm ed of that weapon unless you are incapacitated.
 If it is on the same plane of existence, you can summon that weapon as a bonus action on your turn, causing it to teleport instantly to your hand.
-You can have up to two bonded weapons, but can summon only one at a time with your bonus action.\
+You can have up to two bonded weapons, but can summon only one at a time with your bonus action.<br/>
 If you attempt to bond with a third weapon, you must break the bond with one of the other two.
 ##### War Magic